tarantool/doc/doc/getting_started/writing_cluster_code.rst

 It is also included in the tutorial default application.

 However, in Tarantool, you can implement absolutely any business logic on top of a cluster.
-In this section, we will learn about cluster roles and write a cluster application from scratch.
+The :ref:`Cartridge developer getting started <getting_started_cartridge>` section is covers cluster roles mechanism and writing a cluster application from scratch.

-.. include:: getting_started_cartridge.rst